David-Nyarko/Portfolio/README.md

 ## Contact

 Feel free to reach out to me for collaborations or questions at [davidnyarko1221@gmail.com](mailto:davidnyarko1221@gmail.com).
-You can also follow my updates and find more of my work on [GitHub](https://github.com/David-Nyarko).